Skip to main content

 Why Are Hemoglobin Electrophoresis Tests Done?

-Doctors may order the test to help diagnose conditions related to abnormal hemoglobin production, such as sickle cell disease or thalassemia.
+Doctors may order the test to help diagnose conditions related to abnormal types of hemoglobin, such as sickle cell disease or thalassemia.
 Let the doctor know if your child has had a blood transfusion.
 This can affect the hemoglobin electrophoresis test.

 What if I Have Questions?